Dechrissen/hstk/README.md

 ## Installation
 TODO

-## Using a9t9 to convert legacy or non-compliant Headline Snaps
+## Converting legacy or non-compliant Headline Snaps

 In some cases, you might need to use [a9t9](https://github.com/A9T9/Free-OCR-Software), a free and open source OCR GUI application for Windows, for OCRing some legacy Headline Snap image files, i.e., those which do not follow the [guidelines](./assets/GUIDELINES.md) (background not black, text too high in the frame, etc.).
 This software is (for some reason) more capable of OCRing these non-compliant images than our Tesseract-based pipeline.